 SIG AM 2021: Expert Panel and Research Forum

-The SIG on Advances in Sourcing Annual Meeting 2021 will take place as a virtual pre-ICIS meeting (date tba).
-The meeting will feature two main events:
+The SIG on Advances in Sourcing Annual Meeting 2021 will take place as a virtual pre-ICIS meeting via Zoom on December 6th, 2021 from 12pm to 4pm CST.

 - An expert panel on "IS sourcing in the digital age" featuring Suzanne Rivard and Martin Wiener.